GrandGarcon/RWA-application-demo/README.md

 Both options will start several processes, including your local blockchain and front-end server, which will pop up on http://localhost:3000.
 It takes a min to spin up.

 #### One time setup (only necessary for front-end development)

-- Ensure you have Java installed (Firebase emulator requires the JVM)
+- For the current version  , we have deps of java emulator : please install the JVM and associated deps .
 - Copy `.env.example` to `.env.local` (the local will be ignored by git).
 - Add the following into your new `.env.local` file.
 Our local dev scripts will use these vars to automatically send you test ETH, and give you a credit line and USDC to play with.